sbonga04/welaCab/README.md

-# WelaCab
+# welcome to WelaCab!

-A WhatsApp based ride-hailing platform designed for small towns and rural communities, that are not served by Uber, Bolt, or similar services.
+A WhatsApp based ride hailing system designed for small towns and rural communities, that are not served by Uber, Bolt, or similar services.

 Built with **Spring Boot**, **MySQL**, and **Twilio**.

 ---

-## 🌍 Why WelaCab?
+##  Why WelaCab?

-Many rural communities have little or no access to ride-hailing services.
+Many rural communities have little or no access to ride hailing services.
 WelaCab aims to bridge that gap by allowing people to book rides using the one app.
 Almost everyone already has **WhatsApp**.

-The project is inspired by communities such as **uMhlabuyalingana, KwaZulu-Natal**, where traditional ride-hailing platforms are unavailable.
+The project is inspired by communities such as **uMhlabuyalingana, KwaZulu-Natal(my home town)**, where traditional ride hailing platforms are not a thing.

 ---

-## ✨ Features
+##  Features

 -  No mobile app required everything happens on WhatsApp.
 -  Riders request rides by sending their pickup and drop off locations.